Defining Service Mesh

 Next up, how to:

 Now that we have a shared definition for the term “service mesh,” we can discuss how to incrementally deploy Kong’s service mesh capabilities to improve observability, reliability and security related to your application.
-This will be the topic for the next post, Steps to Deploying Kong as a Service Mesh.
+This is the topic for the next post, Steps to Deploying Kong as a Service Mesh.

 Want to learn more about service mesh?

 Find us at KubeCon + CloudNativeCon North America next week at Booth S33!